pingcap/tikv-client-java/README.md

 ## Ti-Client in Java [Under Construction]

-NOTES: For now it works with only TiKV branch disksing/grpc instead of official release.
+NOTES: For now it works only with the disksing/grpc branch of TiKV instead of the official release.

 A Java client for [TiDB](https://github.com/pingcap/tidb)/[TiKV](https://github.com/pingcap/tikv).
-It suppose to:
+It is supposed to:
 + Communicate via [gRPC](http://www.grpc.io/)
 + Talk to Placement Driver searching for a region
-+ Talk to TiKV reading / writing data the format/encoding as a real TiDB.
++ Talk to TiKV reading/writing data with the format/encoding as a real TiDB.
-+ Talk Coprocessor for calculation pushdown
++ Talk to Coprocessor for calculation pushdown

 ## How to build